eduardotoledoZero/Competitions/NLP/README.md

 ### 2.2.
 Removal of Punctuation Mark

 Here, the punctuations marks  and html tags  are removed due to the business case which is to predict the genre.
-However, if the business case was related to emotions classification/ sentimental analysis then the text preprocessing should keep/retain some puntuation mark.
+However, if the business case was related to emotions classification/ sentimental analysis then the text preprocessing should keep/retain some punctuation marks.

 In this competition, the steps mentioned above were applied in a row and the below visualization shows the reduction of vocabulary and the change in the composition of the corpus.